BartMassey/ttt-bench/README.md

 Java with -O. The JavaScript was run with the d8 shell of the v8 interpreter [1], with the Java-based rhino interpreter shell [2], and with the js shell of SpiderMonkey [3].
-I don't have access to Matlab; I would be curious to find out how its performance compares with Octave's on this benchmark.
+The Matlab version [4] was run on a different machine, because I had access to Matlab there.

 Timings on my home machine (2GHz Intel Core 2 Quad Q9300) are as follows: